 A quick and easy path to daily kale consumption is by way of a smoothie or shake!
 No need to cook your kale.
 Just strip the stems and toss the leaves in a blender.
 Add half of a banana and berries or a dusting of cinnamon spice to mask kale’s presence completely.

 While smoothies make kale incredibly accessible, so do chips!
-Like we said earlier, there are plenty of credible brands for you to choose from or you can make your own at home with the help of a top rated food dehydrator!
+Like we said earlier, there are plenty of credible brands for you to choose from or you can make your own at home with the help of the best food dehydrator on the market!

 However, while juicing increases the speed at which your body absorbs kale’s nutrients, you are not receiving its fiber (though if you eat a whole foods, plant-based diet, this shouldn’t be an issue).